 Advantages of CMBS Loans

-- Conduit loans usually come with fixed interest rates, and the rates are commonly lower than what's available through conventional mortgages.
+- Fixed interest rates: Usually these are fixed and the rates are commonly lower than what's available through conventional mortgages.
 Interest rates are typically based on the current U.S. Treasury rate with a margin added on.

-- Conduit loans are both non-recourse and assumable.
+- Both Non-Recourse And Assumable.
 The former feature helps protect individuals, while the latter makes it possible to sell a commercial property without refining the loan terms.

-- Conduit loans are available in a wide range of amounts, and they aren't restricted to the terms that commercial mortgages which are offered through major agencies must meet.
+- Loan Size: Available in a wide range of amounts, and they aren't restricted to the terms that commercial mortgages which are offered through major agencies must meet.